austinjhunt/jerrywestonmize/wp-content/themes/colibri-wp/readme.txt

 Contributors: extendthemes
 Tags: entertainment, food-and-drink, portfolio, one-column, two-columns, right-sidebar, grid-layout, custom-header, custom-menu, custom-logo, full-width-template, theme-options, translation-ready, featured-images, threaded-comments
 Requires at least: 5.6
-Tested up to: 6.7
+Tested up to: 6.8
 License: GPLv3 or later
 License URI: https://www.gnu.org/licenses/gpl-3.0.en.html
 Requires PHP: 5.6

 == Description ==

-Colibri is a beautiful, extremely customizable, multipurpose theme that you can use to create an amazing website by drag and drop.
-It comes with a predesigned home page, 5 header designs and over 35 ready to use content blocks that you can easily customize.
-You can also design your own custom blocks by combining over 25 drag and drop components.
-Colibri has lots of customization options (video background, slideshow background, header content types, etc) that will help you create a website that stands out in no time.
-It is also responsive so it works on mobile devices out of the box.
-Colibri is the only theme you will ever need!
+A beautiful, very customizable, multipurpose theme that you can use to create amazing websites through drag and drop.
+It comes with a pre-designed home page, 5 header designs and over 35 ready-to-use content blocks that you can easily customize.
+You can also design your own custom blocks by combining more than 25 drag and drop components.
+It offers lots of customization options (video background, slideshow background, header content types, etc) to help you create a website that stands out in no time.
+It is also designed with responsiveness, to work on mobile devices right out of the box.
+It is the only theme you will ever need!
 CHECK OUT THE DEMOS: https://colibriwp.com/go/demos

 == Frequently Asked Questions ==